 Candidates may be eligible for prior recognition of learning for CT Imaging 1, if they graduated from a Canadian accredited radiological technology or nuclear medicine program, April 2018 or later and meet specific criteria, as evidenced through official transcripts.
 An administrative fee will apply.
 Please check this page for more information.

-This mandatory exam will be available starting Fall 2020, however will only come into effect Winter 2021 term.
-This means that anyone having CT 2 or CT 3 completed by end of 2020 will not be subject to this new requirement.
+Anyone having CT 2 or CT 3 completed by end of 2020 will not be subject to this new requirement.